er-veneto/menu-midnight-commander-like/README.md

 4. bits

+***************CREATING THE CONFIGURATION FILE*************** the program configuration file path can be specified as argv

+example:
+      g++ main.cpp -o main.out -lncurses
+      main.out /path/of/the/.conf/file

-***************CREATING THE CONFIGURATION FILE*************** the program configuration file has to be created in ~/ and has to be called .menu.conf this file contains all the data of every menu item in this order:
+this file contains all the data of every menu item in this order:

 *number of the menu level*;*name of the item*;*higher menu level name*;*return code of the item*